 The bitter quinine in tonic can foil the molasses-based spirit’s sweetness, while the mixer’s botanicals are a flavor match for the layered richness of aged expressions.
 So, regardless of which style of rum you’re working with, tonic has the chops to match.

-These three recipes start with the basic building blocks and add in coffee, garnishes and citrus.
+These three recipes start with the basic building blocks of rum and tonic, and from there they call for coffee, garnishes and citrus.
 So let’s give gin a vacation day and make this the summer of the R&T.

 Elana Abt, the wine director at Otto in New York City, wanted to add a rum-based cocktail to the menu but keep the classic gin refresher in mind.
 “Rum just feels like summer, and my guests typically order more rum cocktails this time of year,” she says.
-“I thought, Why not create a cool rum version of the classic G&T.’”
+“I thought, ‘Why not create a cool rum version of the classic G&T.’”

-“I love a Rum & Tonic during the summer,” says Ashwin Vikhu, the co-owner of Saffron in New Orleans.
-“It’s a great alternative to a G&T because it’s light and refreshing all the while having depth of flavor.”
+“I love a Rum & Tonic during the summer,” says Ashwin Vilkhu, the co-owner of Saffron in New Orleans.
+“It’s a great alternative to a G&T because it’s light and refreshing all while having depth of flavor.”

 An avid coffee geek, Daniel Moik, the head bartender at Yours Truly in Hamilton, Bermuda, has had his fair share of Espresso & Tonics, which was the starting point for this cocktail.
-The rum has a butterscotch and vanilla note but finishes dry.
-Maple syrup adds sweetness, Angostura bitters lend complexity, and orange zest matches the tonic’s citrus notes.
+The rum has a butterscotch and vanilla note but finishes dry, while the cold-brew coffee adds a rich and caffeinated flavor vein.
+Maple syrup brings sweetness, Angostura bitters lend complexity, and orange zest matches the tonic’s citrus notes.